 “Ignatian discernment, then, isn’t so much about what to do but about who to be.
 It’s about becoming a person in tune with the movements that lead toward God.
 The doing will flow from the being.” p6

 Emotion and experience are often dismissed as unreliable in many Protestant theological conceptions.
-And I think I have over-intellectualized my faith and repressed emotion at times.
-Two years of Ignatian Spiritual Direction training have in part reoriented me to a more positive understanding of emotion and experience.
-Often, emotion and experience are presented as either all or nothing; you either trust them completely or completely dismiss them.
+And I have over-intellectualized my faith and repressed emotion at times.
+Two years of Ignatian Spiritual Direction training have partly reoriented me to a more positive understanding of emotion and experience.
+Emotion and experience are often presented as all or nothing; you either trust them wholly or entirely dismiss them.
 Ignatius does neither.
-He accepts them as real but then tests them for signs that they from God or not.
+He accepts them as real but then tests them for signs that they are from God or not.

 Eight Ways to Deal with Desolation 1.
 Name it.
 2. Make no unnecessary changes.
 3. Rely on your support network.
 4. Consider logistical or moral causes.
 5. Be aware of the false angel of light.
 6. Be firm with the false spirit.
 7. Be gentle with yourself.
 8. Have faith that God is at work in your desolation. p 103

-One of the metaphors that Thibodeaux uses to understanding consolation and desolation is sailing.
+One of the metaphors that Thibodeaux uses to understand consolation and desolation is sailing.
 Some who have not sailed before may not understand that whether the wind is behind you or in front of you, you can still sail, although you will use the wind differently depending on the direction it is coming from.
-But if there is no wind, there is not much that can be done to move a sailboat.
-Ignatius then is trying to help his readers use both consolation and desolation to move our spiritual life and not just rely on the lightness of consolation.
+But if there is no wind, not much can be done to move a sailboat.
+Ignatius then tries to help his readers use both consolation and desolation to move our spiritual life and not rely on the lightness of consolation.

-Thibodeaux and Ignatius are also not ignoring sin.
+Thibodeaux and Ignatius also do not ignore sin.
 Sin does have an impact.
 However, our spiritual life is not simply sin avoidance.
 Sin can cause us to hide.
-So transparency around sin, openly admitting sin and temptation can help counter the power of sin.
+So, transparency around sin and openly admitting sin and temptation can help counter the power of sin.

-Simple avoidance often empowers sin, which is the difficulty with books like Everyman’s Battle, which teaches sin avoidance, instead of books like All that is Good, which teaches us to embrace the good so that it crowds out the power that temptation can hold over us.
-That does not mean we ignore temptation; we do need to identify triggers and our personal weaknesses toward sin and temptation so that we are not opening ourselves up to temptation in ways that are unhelpful.
+Simple avoidance often empowers sin, which is the difficulty with books like Everyman’s Battle, which teaches sin avoidance, instead of books like All That is Good, which teaches us to embrace the good so that it crowds out the power that temptation can hold over us.
+That does not mean we ignore temptation; we do need to identify triggers and our personal weaknesses toward sin and temptation so that we are not opening ourselves up to temptation in unhelpful ways.
 Seeking after God’s goodness is generally a better method of dealing with sin than sin avoidance schemes.

-Toward the end of the book there is a long discussion of the process of being open to God’s direction through prayer and exploration of options, seeking of advice, etc. It lays out a method or approach that I think is generally helpful and wise.
+Toward the end of the book, there is a lengthy discussion of the process of being open to God’s direction through prayer, exploring options, seeking advice, etc. It lays out a method or approach that is generally helpful and wise.

-One concern that I have is that because of our culture, much of the orientation to reading Ignatius’ Rules of Discernment is focused on decision making.
+One concern is that because of our culture, much of the orientation to reading Ignatius’ Rules of Discernment is focused on decision-making.
 Decision-making is one of the methods of using the Rules of Discernment, but the main focus is on seeing the movement of God in our lives.
-Seeing God at work is not only decision making and I do think that we can emphasize our own decision making too strongly.
-Similar to my discussion of sin avoidance above, paying attention to decision-making too much can distract us from the larger purpose of seeing God at work around us.
+Seeing God at work is not only decision-making, and I think we can emphasize our decision-making too strongly.
+Similar to my discussion of sin avoidance above, paying too much attention to decision-making can distract us from the larger purpose of seeing God at work around us.